 Consider the Chalice used in the Mass.
 Before it can become the Holy Cup of Blessing it must first be empty and clean.
 Then it can be filled with wine.
 Then through the prayers of consecration and the power of the Holy Spirit it becomes the Blood of Christ and in so doing the commandment of Jesus to do this in remembrance of Him is fulfilled: “In the same way, after supper he took the cup, saying, “This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.”
 1 Corinthians 11:25

 Consider that we, Disciples of Jesus, are intended to be vessels of God’s love.
 God wishes to come and live in us but before that can happen, we must humble ourselves and empty ourselves of all pride, vanity and arrogance.
 We must come before God confessing our sins, asking Him to forgive us and purify us.
-Once we are empty of our pride and self-confidence we can turn with trust to God praying for His forgiveness and for His Holy Spirit and Sacred Blood to purify us and bless us, drawing us into a communion of intimacy, a communion of purpose where we surrender our life and our will to the will of God.
+Once we are empty of our pride and self-confidence we can turn with trust to God praying for His forgiveness and for His Holy Spirit and Sacred Blood to purify us and bless us, drawing us into a communion of intimacy, a communion of purpose where we surrender our life and our free will to the will of God.

 “I am the LORD your God; consecrate yourselves and be holy, because I am holy.”
 Leviticus 11:44